Whelk War One lasted a few days in May. Whelk War Two could be wider, longer and nastier.

-Those licences expire today (October 1st).
 Jersey has issued new, permanent permits to 64 boats – rejecting requests for 105 others, either temporarily or permanently.

 Some Norman and Breton fishermen say they regard this as a significant advance.
-Others are furious, calling on the French government to ban Jersey boast from landing fish in France (80 percent of their market) or demanding that Paris switch off the power cable from Normandy which provides most of Jersey’s electricity (but also that of Guernsey, with which France has no quarrel).
+Others are furious, calling on the French government to ban Jersey boats from landing fish in France (80 percent of their market) or demanding that Paris switch off the power cable from Normandy which provides most of Jersey’s electricity (but also that of Guernsey, with which France has no quarrel).

 This time, however, there is also a second dispute – which could turn out to be far more serious.
-The British government has provided only 33 of the 68 licences requested by fishermen from Northern French ports to cast their nets and lines within 6 miles of the English coast, mostly for flatfish like sole.
+The British government has provided only some of the licences requested by fishermen from Northern French ports to cast their nets and lines within 6 miles of the English coast, mostly for flatfish like sole.

 The approved licences have gone to big boats, which can prove their movements through satellite tracking records.
 The smaller boats have scrappier, written records – most of which have been rejected by the UK government, without much explanation.